 - Longer lasting: Gets more shots (410 versus 295) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More affordable: Was released into a lower priced segment (20 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in August 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-A3 comes out slightly ahead of the M100 (6 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-A3 emerges as the winner of the match-up (7 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M100 and the Fujifilm X-A3 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the M100 and the X-A3 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.